 Eating a healthy, well-balanced diet is important for your body both inside and out.
 Vitamin deficiencies can attribute to a variety of cosmetic problems, such as lackluster hair and oily, dry, or acne-prone skin.
 Puffy eyes and dark eye circles are often caused by a lack of vitamin K, vitamin B12, or low amounts of essential antioxidants.
 Alter your diet by introducing more fruits and vegetables and by reducing your salt intake.
 Consult with your doctor to determine if a vitamin supplement is recommended.

 Certain lifestyle choices can have a negative effect on your skin.
 Smoking is a major health concern for a number of reasons.
 Not only can it put your health at risk, it can also make your blood vessels appear more prominent under your skin.
 This results in a blueish tint that can appear as dark circles.
 Quitting smoking is the best option to better your overall health.

 Try a Filler

-Dermal fillers are a type of injectable gel used to plump up the lips, enhance the cheekbones, contour the face, define the chin, and reduce the appearance of fine lines and dark under eye circles.
+Dermal fillers are a type of injectable gel used to plump up the lips, enhance the cheekbones, contour the face, define the chin, and reduce the appearance of fine lines and dark circles.
 During a dermal filler procedure, the gel formula is injected into your problem areas.
 The filler works to fill, lift, and contour your facial features for a more restful, youthful appearance.
-Eye fillers for dark circles provide near instant results.
+Fillers for dark circles provide near instant results.
 As the procedure is non-surgical, no recovery time is required.